-- In June 1994, the Ministries of Transport from the European Civil Aviation Conference (ECAC) proposed developing one of the European augmentation components for the GNSS, in order to achieve a certain degree of independence from the North American GPS.
-In December of that same year, the European Union approved the EGNOS programme.
+- 1994.
+The ministers of Transport from the (ECAC) European Civil Aviation Conference proposed developing one of the European augmentation components for the GNSS, in order to achieve a certain degree of independence from the North American GPS.
+At the end of this same year the EGNOS programme was approved.

-- From early March 2009 a new contractual framework will come into effect in which the system will be owned by the European Commission, the service provider will be European Satellite Services Provider (ESSP), and the design agent will be the European Space Agency (ESA).
+- 2009.
+New contractual framework in which the owner of the system is the European Commission, the service provider is ESSP (European Satellite Services Provider) under an EC contract, and the agency entrusted with the design will be the European Space Agency (ESA).

-For more information on the EGNOS system, visit the official web site of the European Space Agency:
+For more information on the EGNOS system, consult the official website of the European Space Agency: www.esa.int